-Provide an overview of the financial services and different types of financial products and FSP can deal with Par 1.5 Explain the different financial products with examples of products in each category.
-Par 1.5.1
+Describe the FAIS act and subordinate legislation.
+Par 1.1 Par 8.1 Provide an overview of the financial services and different types of financial products a representative can deal with.
+Par 1.5 Describe the roles and function of a compliance officer Par 1.6.10